monilpat/gtk-api/README.md

 ### Returns:

-A promise that resolves to the PnL value.
+A promise that resolves to the PnL value grouped by collateralType

 ### Example: